Apply to Bachelor of Architecture

 How to Apply:

-Students applying to our Bachelor of Architecture will apply both to the university and the college:
+Students applying to our Bachelor of Architecture will indicate so on their application to the university:

-Admission to the college is selective and based on the following criteria:
+Admission to the college is competitive and based on a holistic review of the following criteria:

 - GPA (high school)

 - Review of academic records